Buenos Aires National Wildlife Refuge: Access

 Most of the Buenos Aires National Wildlife Refuge is open for visiting and research.
 Guided access is also available through Friends of Buenos Aires NWR programs.
+The Arivaca Cienega Trail and the Arivaca Creek Trail are National Recreation Trails.

 Some 3500 acre of the refuge (about 3% of its area) was closed in 2006 to public access due to human safety concerns.
 At that time there was a marked increase in violence along the border due to human and drug trafficking.
 The closed area extends north from the international border roughly 3/4 mi away.
 As of 2010, this portion remains closed; however, the Fish and Wildlife Service reports a marked decline in violence.

 Environmental degradation is the most visible consequence of border crossings through the refuge.
 A few years ago, there were 45 abandoned cars on the Buenos Aires refuge near Sasabe, Arizona and enough trash that a volunteer couple filled 723 large bags with 18000 lbs of garbage over two months in 2002.